CheckTheDog/Fantasy-Brawl/README.md

 - PRESS B in champion selection screen if a character has been selected with A to deselect
 - PRESS START to open ingame settings menu

-Note that in most of the UI only PLAYER 1 has influence
+Note that in most of the UI only PLAYER 1 has influence.

 - Debug Features

 - Mouse to move through UI
-- F5 -> In character selection screen, lock all champion selections, independently of how many gamepads are connected
+- F5 -> In character selection screen/map preview, lock all champion selections, independently of how many gamepads are connected
 - F8 -> Activate UI bounding boxes debug draw
 - F9 -> Activate colliders bounding box debug draw
 - ESC-> to go back in certain screens

-Tips: Auto-aim will be activated when being near enemy players, no need to move the right joystick.
+Tip: Auto-aim will be activated when being near enemy players, no need to move the right joystick.

+Note that some visual features are deactivated on Champion Selection screen by default.

 ### HOW TO PLAY AND WIN

 Every round won gives you 3 stars, and every kill 1 star.
 Play the 4 rounds and get the highest number of stars to win!

 ### AUTHORS: CheckTheDog